FUNDING INNOVATIVE PEDIATRIC CANCER RESEARCH

 Member

-Darcy Bikle, a lifelong Central Coast resident, homemaker, wife and mother of two, joined the Key for a Cause board 6 months ago.
+Darcy Bikle, a lifelong Central Coast resident, homemaker, wife and mother of two, joined the Key For a Cure board in 2023.
 She loves to read, exercise, enjoys hiking, and traveling with her family.
 She graduated with a Bachelors degree from California State University Monterey Bay.
 Her high school sweet heart and husband own a local Construction company, Seatec Underground Utilities.
 Her youngest child is a passionate Equestrian and her oldest child graduates’ high school this May.
 He enjoys flying and just received his Pilot’s license.

 Darcy stays active in nonprofit and community groups.
 She has been a CASA (Court Appointed Special Advocate for Children) volunteer for the last several years.
 She is on the Lagunita Elementary School Board, and on a Golf Committee for SNIPbus, a mobile, low-cost spay and neuter clinic which serves Monterey County and several other counties throughout California.
 Darcy’s favorite part of being on Key for a Cure is to work on fundraising and collaboratively work together with everyone to raise money.